Moluma/flaskmap/README.md

 store_scans_csv = True #If set to False and send_scans is also set to False no scan data will be stored nor sent so the scans will be wasted
 ```
 ## Client usage:
-The client must have the server's `public.key` file in order to send requests
+The client must have the server's `public.key` file in order to send requests.
 ``` shell
 python3 client.py
 ```